Dominic Calvert-Lewin: Everton

 Prior to the start of the 2022–23 season, Calvert-Lewin suffered a knee injury and did not play until Everton's 2–1 home loss to Manchester United on 9 October 2022.
 He was absent again with hamstring issues between February and April 2023 as the team, who did not sign any forwards in January, fought relegation.

 On 29 October 2023, he scored his 50th Premier League goal in a 1–0 win at West Ham United.
 On 4 January 2024, Calvert-Lewin received his first career red card in a 0–0 draw with Crystal Palace in the third round of the FA Cup.
 The red card was subsequently overturned by the FA after an appeal by Everton.
 On 2 April 2024, he scored his first goal in over five months, converting an 88th penalty kick to give Everton a 1–1 draw at Newcastle United.
 Four days later, he scored the only goal in a relegation battle against Burnley, Everton's first win in 13 matches.
 On 24 April, Calvert-Lewin scored Everton's second goal in a 2–0 win over Liverpool, the first time Everton had beaten Liverpool at Goodison Park since October 2010.

 On 19 January 2025, Calvert-Lewin scored his first goal in 16 matches, scoring the opener in the 3–2 win against Tottenham Hotspur at Goodison Park.
 It was David Moyes' first victory since returning to the club.
 The win ended Everton's six-match winless streak in the Premier League and lifted the club four points clear from the relegation zone.
-On 29 June, Calvert-Lewin announced that he had made the "incredibly difficult decision" to depart Everton, after nine years with them, upon the expiration of his contract at the end of the month.
+On 29 June, Calvert-Lewin announced that he had made the "incredibly difficult decision" to depart Everton, after nine years with them, upon the expiry of his contract at the end of the month.

 Leeds United

 On 15 August 2025, newly promoted Premier League club Leeds United announced the signing of Calvert-Lewin on a three-year deal.
 On 20 September, Calvert-Lewin scored his first goal for Leeds in a 3–1 comeback victory over Wolverhampton Wanderers at Molineux.
+Calvert-Lewin then scored seven goals in six consecutive matches; The 3–2 loss to Manchester City, the 3–1 win over Chelsea, the 3–3 draw with Liverpool, the 1–1 draw with Brentford, a brace in the 4–1 win over Crystal Palace, and a goal in the 1–1 draw against Sunderland.
+Calvert-Lewin was later named as the Premier League Player of the Month for December 2025.
+He became the first Leeds United player to have won the award since Rio Ferdinand in October 2001.
+On 6 February 2026, Calvert-Lewin scored his 10th goal of the 2025–26 season in a 3–1 victory against Nottingham Forest at Elland Road.
+He became the first Englishman to score at least 10 league goals in their first campaign with Leeds United since Matt Smith during the 2013–14 season in the EFL Championship.